top of page

 I don't know of any other sewing machine with both the free arm capacity and the power to cope with this many layers and plastic boning.

-Without a Bernini 1006 sewing machine, I honestly couldn't make my puppets.
+Without a Bernina 1006 sewing machine, I honestly couldn't make my puppets.

 As always, pulp-sculpting is a case of building up layer upon layer.